alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 A better way exits to preserve intact the Unit Of Work: split the event pipeline in *creation* (when the event occurs) and *dispatch* (after the UoW is committed successfully to the database).
 In the meantime, hold the events in an temporary list, on a per-unit-of-work instance or, if all commits are done through the aggregate roots, as it should be, on a per-aggregate root instance.
 If we take the aggregate root path, a good place to store the logic for queuing the events and dispatching them when the save transaction succeeds is the `AggregateRoot` base class.

-### And The End
+*Events vs Commands*

+- Commands: something you want do happen.
+Might not happen.
+- Events: something that already happend.

+Commands are best named with present tense, imperative form, like `AddNewBookToLibraryCmd` or `ExtractMoneyCmd`.
+These can be refused.
+You don't need to store commands although it is a good practice to log them for the purpose of debugging.

+In case Event Sourcing is implemented, events are the single source of truth and they must be persisted.
+Not the commands, but the event, because it is the events that build up to the current state of the system.

+### DDD Notes

 Prefer the "always valid" approach, that is to always maintain entities in a consistent state.
 This is preferable to the opposite approach where one checks the validity of the model just before serialization.

 Do not skip validations; perform them at all boundaries.

 Prefer the static factory method pattern (or, even better, dedicated factories) to constructors.
 Creating entities can be a heavyweight operation and exceptions might be thrown.
-Also, the construction of an entity has little to do with exploiting it afterwards.
+Construction of an entity often has little to do with exploiting it afterwards, so separating construction from the entity itself usualy is a good application of the Single Responsibility Principle.
 Factories should create whole aggregates, not just specific entities.
 On the other hand, factories create complexity and if the creation logic is simple, one can postpone the creation of an additional factory until it is actually needed.

 Keep domain services stateless.

 Do not add domain logic to application services.
 Application services are designed for orchestration with the outside world

 Domain Driven Design is an approach, not a mechanical recipe.
 It helps the architect understand the model and provide guidance on how to structure the code, but blind application will only lead to unnecessary complexity.
 Good rules of thumb are YAGNI and KISS, just like for any other software development approach.

+### UX Driven Design

+UXDD is a process for software design which starts from the user screens to build the model.
+The assumption behind it is that users are more likely to give effective feedback to the developers if presented with a concrete visual model of how they will interact with the application.

+Instead of long written documents, the main tools for collaboration are the wireframes which depict the User Experience.

+Screens depict all the data that goes in and out of the system for each usecase.
+Therefore, the first important task for the architect is to iterate with the users until the screens are just right.
+Not talking about graphics, but about workflows and usability.

+By putting the requirements in the concrete form of an (interactive) user interface, UXDD mitigates the following problems:
+- Requirements are usually mostly guesses
+- Communication is slow and painful
+- Because of the two above, lots of development is done by assumption